afortuny/SustainableFashionAI/Intro.md

 # Intro and Motivation

 We are regularly remind of the impact of our food, transport and energy systems in the stability of our biodiverse systems.
-A few years ago, when I moved to the Sports
-Clothing industry, the main focus was on the working conditions of employes on the factories, but not so on the environmental impacts of the industry.
+A few years ago, when I moved to the Sports Clothing industry, the main focus was on the working conditions of employes on the factories, but not so on the environmental impacts of the industry.

-Here I would like to provide, in a short blink, a few facts about the industry from which we should ensure fair payment and safe working conditions for all, but also and industry that works within planetary boundaries and engage into the complex circular economy setting.
+Here I would like to provide, in a short blink, what are the main impacts of the industry for the environment and how AI could be much more leverage as of now not as a tool to sell more and better only, but an essential tool to reduce its impacts.

 # Facts about the impact of the industry

-The following figures come from the [United Nations Environmental Programme and the Ellen Macarthur Foundation](https://www.worldbank.org/en/news/feature/2019/09/23/costo-moda-medio-ambiente):
+The following figures from [United Nations Environmental Programme and the Ellen Macarthur Foundation](https://www.worldbank.org/en/news/feature/2019/09/23/costo-moda-medio-ambiente), make a good case for the urgency an importance of the industry to reduce global emissions, waste and water use:

-* Responsible for 10 % of annual global carbon emissions, more than all international flights and maritime shipping combined.
+* The industry is responsible 10 % of annual global carbon emissions, more than all international flights and maritime shipping combined.
 * 87 % Of the total fiber input is incinerated or disposed of in a landfill.
 * 20 % of wastewater worldwide comes from fabric dyeing and treatment.
 * Uses 93 billion cubic meters of water — enough to meet the consumption needs of five million people.
-* Releases the equivalent of 50 billion plastic bottles in microplastics
+* Releases the equivalent of 50 billion plastic bottles in microplastics yearly
 * [According to McKinsey, average consumers buy 60 percent more than they did in 2000, and keep it half as long](https://www.mckinsey.com/industries/retail/our-insights/the-end-of-ownership-for-fashion-products)
 * [According to Boston Consulting Group, the average garment is weared 10 times before disposal](http://media-publications.bcg.com/france/Pulse-of-the-Fashion-Industry2019.pdf)

-With that in mind, it is clear that there is a need to reduce its emissions, water use, waste and product according to circular economy principles.

-A deep dive in the drivers of emissions show that [70% of the fashion industry’s emissions came from upstream activities such as materials production (40%), preparation and processing](https://www.mckinsey.com/~/media/mckinsey/industries/retail/our%20insights/fashion%20on%20climate/fashion-on-climate-full-report.pdf), .
+A deep dive in the drivers of emissions show that [70% of the fashion industry’s emissions came from upstream activities such as materials production (40%), preparation and processing](https://www.mckinsey.com/~/media/mckinsey/industries/retail/our%20insights/fashion%20on%20climate/fashion-on-climate-full-report.pdf).
 That means the in the actual design and production of products are the majority of emissions happening.
-Around 90% of the accelerated abatement can be delivered below a cost of around USD50 per tonne of GHG emissions.
+[Around 90% of the accelerated abatement can be delivered below a cost of around USD50 per tonne of GHG emissions](https://www.mckinsey.com/~/media/mckinsey/industries/retail/our%20insights/fashion%20on%20climate/fashion-on-climate-full-report.pdf).

 In this article, we are aiming to understand how AI can help to make this industry more sustainable.
-Let's start what the industry is normally using AI for.
+Let's first analyzing how the industry has been leveraging AI till now.

 # How AI has been mainly used in fashion up to this point

 A brief review of what are typical use cases for AI in fashion show that the focus is mainly on sales and profitability growth, while little on the implementation of circular fashion principles.
-With the exeption of the usage of demand and supply optimization algorithms to reduce excess stock, there are little known experiences at both industry and academia which goes beyond: pricing, markdown, product recommendations, automatic designs, rapid creation.
+With the exeption demand and supply chain optimization algorithms to reduce excess stock and cost of service, there are little known experiences at both industry and academia which goes beyond: dynamic pricing and stoc clearing, product recommendations, automatic designs and trend detection.

 The following summaries found in medium support such claim:

 * https://medium.datadriveninvestor.com/ai-and-machine-learning-for-fashion-industry-global-trends-benefits-3fe11a17849e
 * https://medium.com/vsinghbisen/how-ai-is-changing-fashion-impact-on-the-industry-with-use-cases-76f20fc5d93f

-Garment creation is a labor intensive activity, [employing 60 million workers worldwide](https://fashionunited.com/global-fashion-industry-statistics), and if it is subject to severe automatition, which potentially large job losses, as [the wall street journal points](https://www.youtube.com/watch?v=OsSDI8wWAyQ).
+On top of that, the employment of data experts will not compensate for the risk of job losses due to automation, affecting worlwide  [60 million textile workers](https://fashionunited.com/global-fashion-industry-statistics).
+AI is likely to be used to replace humans in the production process, as [the wall street journal points](https://www.youtube.com/watch?v=OsSDI8wWAyQ).

 But it is that all that AI can offer? job automation and a fashion that is faster, last less and keep polluting the planet at unprecedented rate?
 Probably not.
 We would like to offer ways in which AI could accelerate the implementation of a circular economy in the following dimensions: